A-Journey-Of-Music/blog/content/notes/Tuning the Blog.md

 [Full Source](https://github.com/A-Journey-Of-Music/blog/blob/hugo/.github/workflows/deploy.yaml)

-Now, all images, we use, are converted into **.webp** and the references in the markdown files are automatically changed aswell.
+Now, all images, we use, are converted into **.webp** and the references in the markdown files are automatically changed as well.

 Now we reach the following Lighthouse Score: